-Accurate assessment of wild bee pollen foraging and feeding behavior is difficult due to the bee’s biology.
-Wild bee species may travel vast distances, up to 1200 meters away to collect floral provisions, but some species may never travel 300m from their nest (Gathmann and Tscharntke, 2002).
-The variations in distances causes’ difficulty in the accurate assessment of bee foraging behaviors and the pollens they may collect.
-Two main methods of assessing bee pollen are floral visitation observations, and assessing pollen found on wild specimens (Dalmazzo and Vossler, 2015); however, floral visitation may not accurately depict the flowers that had been previously attended or will be attended outside of the assessment time window.
-According to Dalmazzo and Vossler (2015), the most thorough assessment of pollen feeding was found when nest provisions, floral visitation and pollen analysis were combined.
-The combination of visitations, pollen analysis and nest provisions allows bees to be classified as either oligolectic or polylectic.
-Oligolectic bees only collect pollen from one plant family or genus and polylectic bees collect pollen from many plant families (Danforth et al. 2006, Minckley 2008).
-Currently, pollen analysis is being utilized to assess the impacts of land-use land cover changes on bee species and the pollens that they may gather in fragmented ecosystems.
+Accurate assessment of wild bee pollen foraging and feeding behavior is difficult.
+Wild bee species may travel vast distances, up to 1200 meters away to collect floral provisions, but some species may never travel 300 meters from their nest (Gathmann and Tscharntke 2002).
+The variations in distances causes difficulty in the accurate assessment of bee foraging behaviors and the pollens they may collect.
+Two main methods of assessing bee pollen are floral visitation observations and assessing pollen found on wild specimens (Dalmazzo and Vossler 2015); however, floral visitation may not accurately depict the flowers that had been previously attended or will be attended outside of the assessment time window.
+According to Dalmazzo and Vossler (2015), the most thorough assessment of pollen feeding was found when nest provisions, floral visitation, and pollen analysis were combined.
+The combination of visitations, pollen analysis, and nest provisions allows bees to be classified as either oligolectic or polylectic.
+Oligolectic bees only collect pollen from one plant family or genus, and polylectic bees collect pollen from many plant families (Danforth et al. 2006, Minckley 2008).
+Currently, pollen analysis is being utilized to assess the impacts of land-use land cover changes on bee species and the pollens that they may gather in fragmented ecosystems. (citation)

-Pollination by wild bee species may be directly correlated to the diversity of habitat (Horzschuh et al. 2012).
-Pollinator dependent crops have shown a significant increase in fruit set as the proportion of high-diversity habitat increases.
-It is thought that the natural habitats benefit wild pollinator species by providing resources throughout the agricultural season, because cash crops flower for a short period of time and at once (Krewenka et al. 2011, Roulston and Goodell, 2011).
-Horzschuh et al. (2011), found a strong correlation between wild pollinator services and high diversity habitat.
-This research indicates that a monetary advantage is gained by producers by providing native habitat to wild pollinator species.
+Pollination by wild bee species may be directly correlated to habitat diversity (Holzschuh et al. 2011, 2012).
+Pollinator-dependent crops have been shown to exhibit a significant increase in fruit set as the proportion of high-diversity habitat increases.
+It is thought that increased diversity of natural habitats benefits wild pollinator species by providing resources throughout the agricultural season.
+Cash crops provide little resources and flower for a short period of time and at once (Krewenka et al. 2011, Roulston and Goodell, 2011).
+Thus a monetary advantage is gained by producers by providing native habitat to wild pollinator species.

 The United States Department of Agriculture (USDA) Farm Service Agency (FSA) has developed the Pollinator Habitat Initiative, which is part of the Conservation Reserve Program (CRP).
 CRP CP-42 is a ten-year contract that requires farmers to plant at least 0.2 hectare blocks or strips with native grasses, flowering plants, or seed mixes, with the option to create woody habitat using tree limbs for wood-nesting bees.
 This program was designed to support pollinators by planting seed mixes containing at least nine species of flowering legumes and wildflowers within CRP fields.
-These seed mixes are to promote healthy pollinator communities, by consisting of species which flower progressively throughout the agricultural season.
+These seed mixes aspire to promote healthy pollinator communities, by including species that flower progressively throughout the agricultural season.
 CRP CP-42 is necessary to protect native bee species by providing food resources and habitat; however, it is unknown if CRP land in Texas is effective at this (USDA-FAS, 2018).
 Little research has been conducted on CRP CP-42, so little is known about the seed mixes, their components, or their benefits.
 For example, physiological traits of the flowers within these blends have not been studied in depth, and little is known about the possible impacts that the seed mixes have on native pollinators of the Southern High Plains.
-The purpose of this research project is to fill help fill gaps that are crucial to the production of CRP seed mixes and the health of native bee communities.
+The purpose of my research project is to help fill gaps that are critical to the production of CRP seed mixes and the health of native bee communities in this understudied yet agriculturally important region.